Phone: 347 731 2052

 Full-Time Academic Experience

-August 2014 – Present, Assistant Professor at University of Northern Iowa, Department of Communication Studies with a teaching focus in digital media production and media literacy.
+August 2014 – August 2019, Assistant Professor at University of Northern Iowa (UNI), Department of Communication Studies with a teaching focus in digital media production and media literacy.

 July 2013 – August 2014, Visiting Professor at Al-Quds Bard Honors College, West Bank.
 A continuation of the Fulbright Scholar teaching and research.

 August 2012 – June 2013, Fulbright Scholar at Al-Quds University, West Bank.
 The Fulbright was a mixed teaching and research award.
 Teaching assignments include Film History courses focusing on genre studies as well as Digital Media production courses.
 Research for the Images of Conflict and Conflict Resolution in the Public Sphere project, examining how vernacular public image-making in the forms of murals, graffiti, posters etc. comment on local and regional conflicts.

 September 2004 – August 2011, Assistant Professor of Communication Arts, New York Institute of Technology (NYIT), Manhattan.
 Undergraduate courses taught include Digital Film Production, Television Studio Production, Photography and Film History.
 Graduate courses include Directing Professional Talent, Screenwriting, Production & Post-Production Management and Photojournalism.

 September 1999 – August 2004, Assistant Professor and Co-Director, Theatre & Media Arts Program, Marymount College of Fordham University in Tarrytown, NY.
 Co-developed and implemented an interdisciplinary undergraduate media and theatre arts program.
 Courses taught include Video Production, Writing for Stage & Screen, Film History, Broadcast History and Effective Speech.